nija/hb-chatty/README.md

 # Chatty

 Chatty is a web app, created by Nija Mashruwala, which is used to chat with other users and an interactive chat bot.
-Chatty is implemented with a microservice architecture pattern.
-The chat server uses a one-way Publish-Subscribe bus to communicate events to the bot, and the bot uses the chat server's RESTful API to return a response.

-The chat bot uses the Wunderground API to display weather information by zipcode and the Open Movie Database API to display movie information.
-The chat bot can also generate natural language stories using Markov Chains.

-The web app is close to production-ready in that monitoring hooks and healthcheck hooks exist, code coverage is around 80%, and continuous integratino has been set up.
-As the chat data is designed to be ephemeral, and the chat server will recreate the database schema when necessary, no data recovery steps are needed.
+It is designed to mimic most enterprise production web services.

 Learn more about the developer [here](https://www.linkedin.com/in/nmashruwala).